-Site Specific Amendments within the OPA 664 Amendment Area
+Site Specific Amendments within the OPA 660 Amendment Area

 Amendment Number Purpose Location Approved 333 To amend OPA #4 to the Official Plan of the Vaughan Planning Area in order to allow the eating establishment, bank, and offices including a long-term auto leasing office but not including outside storage of vehicles.
 North side of Highway #7, west of Bowes Road, being parts 9, 10, 11, Reference Plan 65R-6326, Part of lot 6, Concession 3 and known Municipally as 2030 Highway #7, in the Town of Vaughan.
-July 18, 1990 549 To amend Amendment No. 450 (Employment Area Growth and Management Plan) to the Official Plan of the Vaughan Planning Area.
+July 18, 1990 543 To amend Official Plan Amendment No. 450 (Employment Area Growth and Management Plan), to permit outside storage in the "Prestige Area" designation, on the lands subject to Amendment No. 543.
+South side of Regional Road #7, between the Canadian National Railway Line and Centre Street, and municipally known as 1889 Regional Road #7, in Lot 5, Concession 3, City of Vaughan.
+January 18, 2001 549 To amend Amendment No. 450 (Employment Area Growth and Management Plan) to the Official Plan of the Vaughan Planning Area.
 This Amendment will permit the outside storage and display of motor vehicles associated with a permitted employment use within the "Prestige Area" designation, on lands subject to Amendment No. 549.
 Northeast corner of Regional Road No. 7 and Bowes Road, and municipally known as 1970 Regional Road No. 7, in Part of Lot 6, Concession 3, City of Vaughan.
 April 18, 2001